Skip to main content

 How to expose Kubernetes services over Equinix Fabric

-This guide provides instructions on how to make Kubernetes public services, hosted on Equinix Metal, accessible through Equinix Fabric to AWS.
-There are various motivations for doing this, including the need for greater bandwidth than what the internet offers, privacy concerns, improved latency, and decreased costs associated with egress bandwidth.
+This guide shows you how to make Kubernetes public services, hosted on Equinix Metal, accessible through Equinix Fabric to AWS.
+There are many reasons you might want to do this, including the need for greater bandwidth than what the internet offers, privacy concerns, improved latency, and decreased costs associated with egress bandwidth.
 The accompanying diagram offers a concise summary of the topics covered in this guide.

 screenshot